lechitho/XeniaAssignment/README.md

 # XeniaAssignment
 book management
 This repository contains a complete solution for managing book management, consisting of a .Net Core API (BookManagemnt), and an Angular frontend application.
-This system allows you to perform various operations on candidate data, such as creating, updating, deleting, and viewing Book details.
+This system allows you to perform various operations on book data, such as creating, updating, deleting, and viewing Book details.

 ## Backend